 Q: My research paper is shorter than 6 pages.

 You will have to add content to your research paper until the paper is six pages long.

-Q: Can I use one of my UC personal insight responses for the department supplemental prompt that responds to the department mission statement?
+Q: Can I use one of my UC personal insight responses for the personal statement prompt?

 The research paper can be on any topic.
 It does not have to be about *dance*, but the department would like to see papers that relate to the *Dance BA*, which pertains to your overall interest and anticipated experience within the major.

 From the department mission statement:

 “Defined by a dynamic blend of theory and practice, World Arts and Cultures/Dance (WACD) is led by a renowned faculty of scholars, activists, curators, filmmakers, and choreographers dedicated to critical cross-cultural analysis and art-making.
 Our department is the place to make dances, explore digital media, curate exhibitions, become an arts activist, and develop scholarly expertise in culture and the arts.
 We draw upon multiple disciplines and artistic approaches while encouraging students to position their work within broad social contexts.”